beville/ShuffleByAlbum.bundle/README.md

 A Plex plugin to generate random playlists of albums in original order.

-Generally, my prefered way to listen my music is play entire albums at once.
+As a dinosaur born before a man ever walked on the Moon, my prefered way to listen my music is play entire albums at once.
 In particular, it's nice to have a random selection of music that preserves the album structure.
-Unfortunately, a lot of current music library players are missing this feature (https://plex.tv/) or, inexplicably, have dropped it (I'm looking at you iTunes).
+Unfortunately, a lot of current music library players are missing this feature (https://plex.tv/) or, inexplicably, have dropped it (I'm looking at you, iTunes).

 This plugin attempts to provide a randomized album selection by generating long playlists on Plex.
 It's a bit of a hack as it uses the REST API of Plex to control the server and the client that's controlling it.